larusba/spark-workshop/README.md

-# Open Source Week 2020 - Apache Kafka & Apache Spark
+# Apache Spark Workshop

-This is the repository for the Open Source Week 2020 workshop on _"Creating Big Data real-time & batch application with Apache Kafka and Apache Spark"_
+This is the repository for the Apache Spark Workshop.

 ## How to run